FAQS

 Have questions about what it’s like to work together?
 Check out these frequently asked questions.
 If you don’t see your question here, click here to get in touch.

 • No, I see clients online only.
-You can join me from your home, from a private space on your lunch break, or even from a parked car.
+You can join me from your home or from a private space on your lunch break.
 Online therapy is portable and flexible.

 • My rate is $295.